Sociology of the Internet: Impact on children

-While technology can have negative impacts on the lives of children, it can also be used as a valuable learning tool that can encourage cognitive, linguistic and social development.
-In a 2010 study by the University of New Hampshire, children that used technological devices exhibited greater improvements in problem-solving, intelligence, language skills and structural knowledge in comparison to those children who did not incorporate the use of technology in their learning.
+While technology can negatively affect children's lives, it can also serve as a valuable learning tool that encourages cognitive, linguistic, and social development.
+In a 2010 study by the University of New Hampshire, children who used technological devices showed greater improvements in problem-solving, intelligence, language skills, and structural knowledge than those who did not incorporate technology into their learning.
 In a 1999 paper, it was concluded that "studies did find improvements in student scores on tests closely related to material covered in computer-assisted instructional packages", which demonstrates how technology can have positive influences on children by improving their learning capabilities.
 Problems have arisen between children and their parents as well when parents limit what children can use their technological devices for, specifically what they can and cannot watch on their devices, making children frustrated.

 Political organization and censorship

 The Internet has achieved new relevance as a political tool.
 The presidential campaign of Howard Dean in 2004 in the United States became famous for its ability to generate donations via the Internet, and the 2008 campaign of Barack Obama became even more so.
-Increasingly, social movements and other organizations use the Internet to carry out both traditional and the new Internet activism.
+Increasingly, social movements and other organizations use the Internet to carry out both traditional and new Internet activism.

 Some governments are also getting online.
 Some countries, such as those of Cuba, Iran, North Korea, Myanmar, the People's Republic of China, and Saudi Arabia use filtering and censoring software to restrict what people in their countries can access on the Internet.
 In the United Kingdom, they also use software to locate and arrest various individuals they perceive as a threat.
-Other countries including the United States, have enacted laws making the possession or distribution of certain material such as child pornography illegal but do not use filtering software.
-In some countries Internet service providers have agreed to restrict access to sites listed by police.
+Other countries, including the United States, have enacted laws making the possession or distribution of certain material, such as child pornography, illegal, but do not use filtering software.
+In some countries, Internet service providers have agreed to restrict access to sites listed by the police.